cockroachdb/docs/cockroachcloud/serverless-faqs.md

 ### What is a Request Unit?

 With {{ site.data.products.serverless }}, you are charged for the storage and activity of your cluster.
-All cluster activity, including SQL queries, bulk operations, and background jobs, is measured in Request Units, or RUs.
+All cluster activity, including SQL queries, bulk operations, and background jobs, is measured in [Request Units](learn-about-serverless.html), or RUs.
 RUs are an abstracted metric that represent the size and complexity of requests made to your cluster.
-All database operations cost a certain amount of RUs depending on the resources used.
-For example, a "small read" might cost 2 RUs, and a "large read" such as a full table scan with indexes might cost 100 RUs.
+For example, the cost to do a prepared point read (fetching a single row by its key) of a 64 byte row is approximately 1 RU, plus 1 RU for each additional KiB.
+Writing a 64 byte row costs approximately 7 RUs, which includes the cost of replicating the write 3 times for high availability and durability, plus 3 RUs for each additional KiB.
 Request Unit consumption scales to zero when your cluster has no activity, so you will only be charged for what you use.

 ### Do I have to pay for {{ site.data.products.serverless }}?